hlovatt/statmach/README.md

      with just class attributes.
   2. Define outputs,
-     which is often an enum but could be as complicated as a function to execute to obtain a derived value.
+     which is often an enum but could be as complicated as a function to execute to obtain a derived value or as simple as `None` (the default) if the output is a side effect of entry and exit to the state (common in embedded applications).
   3. Define states (class ``State``).
   4. Define actions (tuples of new state and new value) to take when events fire (add actions to the states and the machine).